Making Silhouettes for One April in Boston

 I have been interested in history since I was quite young.
 I also took part in reenacting and living history for decades.
 In the early 1970s, two friends and I created the first living history group to portray a Continental Line Regiment, the 1st Massachusetts Regiment.

-Along with assembling the proper period clothing to wear for portraying a person of my humble station, I began in-depth research into 18th century artists, painters, portraitists, and the materials and mediums they used in their business as well as where and how they might ply their trades.
+Along with assembling the proper period clothing to wear for portraying a person of my humble station, I began in-depth research into 18th-century artists, painters, and portraitists, along with the materials and mediums they used in their business and where and how they might ply their trades.

 In the 18th century, portrait painters’ clientele were mainly the very well-to-do.
 A half-length oil portrait might cost the equivalent of about $4,200 today.
 However, a silhouette was much more affordable, being around 25¢ in 1775 for two duplicates of a head and shoulders cut from a folded piece of paper (about $8.00 in modern-day money).

-Though I’ve painted 18th century style portraits in oils and pastel, the time and materials to do it as a living history presentation wouldn’t work very well.
+Although I’ve painted 18th-century style portraits in oils and pastel, the time and materials to do it as a living history presentation wouldn’t work very well.
 Silhouettes were perfect for that since all that was needed were scissors and paper.
-A profile could be cut in minutes, and the sitter could take home an example of 18th century art in the form of their likeness done on the spot.
+A profile could be cut in minutes, and the sitter could take home an example of 18th-century art in the form of their likeness done on the spot.

-The history of silhouette cutting is too extensive to cover in this blog.
-However, as in the 18th century, when technology such as the physiognotrace and various lenses or optical methods were used to cut profile shades, I used today’s technology to create silhouettes for One April in Boston… in this case, a computer, digital stylus and tablet.
+The history of silhouette cutting is too extensive to cover in this blog post.
+However, as in the 18th century, when technology such as the physiognotrace and various lenses or optical methods were used to cut profile shades, I used today’s technology to create silhouettes for One April in Boston—in this case, a computer, digital stylus, and tablet.
 When cutting paper silhouettes of sitting subjects, I cut directly from the paper without any preliminary drawing.
 However, with the silhouettes for One April in Boston that portray Ben and Betsey, I based them on photos of Mark Schmidt and his sister Lynelle.
 The other silhouettes include Uncle Alex, Aunt Sarah, Thomas Sherburne, Rebecca Edwards, Sally Edwards, and Paul Revere Jr.